 A video sales presentation following up on a meeting:

 A video sales presentation preceding a call to guide conversation:

-If you’re looking to create an effective sales enablement program, download our free white paper, Break Through: Boost Sales Enablement with Video.
+If you’re looking to create an effective sales enablement program, download our free white paper, Break Through: Improve Sales Training with Video.
 In it, we discuss 18 ways you can use video to enhance the way your organization does sales enablement.